Welcome to St George’s Cancer Institute

 Initially all funds raised went towards the purchase of two Elekta Synergy linear accelerators.

-The equipment will be leased to the St George’s Cancer Care through a commercial agreement creating a funding stream for the Institute.
+The equipment is leased to St George’s Cancer Care through a commercial agreement creating a funding stream for the Institute.
 Revenue earned will be used to support a range of cancer-related activities such as South Island cancer research, psychosocial support for patients and their families, and subsidised treatment and financial assistance for patients, all under the umbrella of the St George’s Cancer Institute.